-At Qatar Shell's Pearl gas-to-liquids (GTL) plant, the chemical reaction that produces the building blocks for GTL products also produces water in large quantities.
-The plant was deliberately designed - equivalent to the needs of a town of 140,000 people.
+At Qatar Shell's Pearl gas-to-liquids (GTL) plant2, the chemical reaction that produces the building blocks for GTL products also produces water in large quantities.
+The plant was deliberately designed gas production and enhances its license to operate.
+And for the environment, it reduces pressure to irrigate from river systems meaning the local ecosystems are protected.

+- equivalent to the needs of a town of 140,000 people.